fChristenson/Javascript-bootcamp/readme.md

 # Javascript bootcamp

-In this series we will cover different Javascript challanges and solve them using unit tests.
+In this series we will cover different Javascript challenges and solve them using unit tests.